Resilience is the soil from which curiosity grows.

-In ‘Cultivating Curiosity by Growing Change Resilience’ we will be learning how the fruit of curiosity grows out of the soil of resilience.
-We will discover the relationship between curiosity and resilience, and explore how we ourselves can become more resilient, and, as a result, more curious.
+In ‘Cultivating Curiosity by Growing Change Resilience’ we will discover the relationship between curiosity and resilience, and explore how we ourselves can become more resilient, and more curious.

 Curiosity is increasingly understood as an attitude and characteristic of great value in a rapidly changing world and work environment.
 In the face of the radical technological/social transformations of the ‘4th Industrial Revolution’ (AI, 3D-Printing, driverless vehicles, nanotechnology, blockchain, the Internet of Things, etc.) volatility, uncertainty, complexity and ambiguity (VUCA) are not the exception, but the norm.
 Trying to navigate what can feel like a constant storm of change can become personally and organisationally exhausting and bewildering.
 Unfortunately this kind of stress can discourage and hinder curiosity right when we need it most.
 While curiosity is our most useful aptitude in navigating (as well as initiating) disruptive change, activating and sustaining curiosity requires resilience.